This page is part of Toronto dermatologist Dr. Michelle Levy’s dermatology library. Please read our disclaimer for more information.

 How is Acne Treated?

 There are many different ways to treat acne.
-Mild acne can often be treated with topical medications, while more severe or extensive acne usually requires an oral medication.
+Mild acne can often be treated with topical medicated creams or gels, while more severe or extensive acne is usually treated with a medication that is taken by mouth.
 Some of the common ways in which acne is treated are:

 Topical treatments such as benzoyl peroxide, vitamin A acid, topical antibiotics or dapsone gel